-PART C: CON PART C: CONSENT SECTION GUIDANCE Section 1 This section must be answered comprehensively in order for the HRCDC to understand why a declaration is being sought, as an alternative to seeking explicit consent from the individuals.
-As much detail as possible should be given where possible Please substantiate the rationale with supporting evidence where possible.
+PART C: CONSENT SECTION GUIDANCE

+Section 1 - This section must be answered comprehensively in order for the HRCDC to understand why a declaration is being sought, as an alternative to seeking explicit consent from the individuals.
+As much detail as possible should be given where possible - Please substantiate the rationale with supporting evidence where possible.
 If attempts have been made to consent individuals, please explain, and outline the outcome.
 If there has been no response from individuals after attempting to seek consent, this should be outlined. - If seeking a declaration to process data of individuals who have since been lost to follow up, please explain. - If attempts to seek consent would significantly undermine the scientific integrity of the project, please explain.
 For eg, if there is a requirement for inclusion of all individuals in a defined cohort, such as those with a rare condition. - If consent is not possible to obtain due to lack of decision-making capacity, please complete Part C, Section 4 where relevant.
-If you are stating that there is precedence set from a previous study (either in Ireland or elsewhere) of the same type and purpose and where attempts to obtain a sufficient level of consent failed, and would be likely to fail here for the same reasons - please explain.
-Section 2 The HRCDC need to understand in what way consent from the research participant(s) was formally considered at the design stage or any stage of the research.
-Specifically, was consent discussed with a research ethics committee, subject matter experts, peers and or collaborators etc. Section 3 It is important that researchers have fully considered the views of participants.
-Any consultations or engagement that have been undertaken with focus groups, advocacy groups, patient and/or representatives regarding the study should be outlined, to ascertain what the will and preferences maybe for those who cannot provide consent. - Consider if the individuals would be likely to give consent, what are the factors most likely to influence that decision. - It is equally important to outline how you have involved patient and user organisations/representatives in the development/oversight of the research.
-Section 4 - If deferred consent is being obtained, it should be outlined when it is anticipated to obtain consent and what will happen to personal data and associated biosamples if the research participant does not regain capacity. - Understanding when deferred consent will be obtained, will also determine the duration of the consent declaration.
-This will tie in with Part B, Section 11, exit strategy.
+Section 2 - Give an estimation of the projected number of participants in the research study in Ireland.
+This is important to note in the context of international studies for example clinical trials/ The HRCDC need to understand in what way consent from the research participant(s) was formally considered at the design stage or any stage of the research.
+Specifically, was consent discussed with a research ethics committee, subject matter experts, peers and or collaborators etc. Section 3 - Please outline if any of the research participants have decision making agreements in place.
+(Assisted Decision Making Act 2015 and as amended in 2022) If these types if agreements are in place they must mention research specifically. • If assisted decision, co-decision- or decision-making representative arrangements are in place, then this equates to explicit consent and application to the HRCDC is not necessary for this cohort of participants. (providing the agreements mention health esearch) • All other arrangements for example, legally appointed representative, do not qualify as explicit consent and so are considered proxy assent and may be used as a data safeguard.
+Section 4(i) - The HRCDC must be satisfied that appropriate protocols are in place to determine that the research participant lacks decision making capacity.